 One of our highest priorities at the School of Engineering is finding ways for even more of our extraordinary and diverse undergraduates to extend their studies to include an engineering master’s degree.
 Some 40 percent of Stanford Engineering undergraduate students currently pursue what is known as a coterminal, or “coterm,” degree.
 By staying an extra year at Stanford they receive their bachelor’s and master’s degrees simultaneously.
 Doing so enables students to increase their depth in the field of engineering and take full advantage of the many formal and informal learning opportunities at Stanford.

-The major prepares students for careers in aircraft and spacecraft engineering, space exploration, air- and space-based telecommunication, autonomous systems, robotics, commercial space transportation, military service, and other technology-intensive fields.
+Our mission is to equip students with the fundamental principles and techniques necessary to ensure their successful leadership in the conception, design, implementation, and operation of aerospace and related engineering systems.
+Driven by student and industry demand, the new degree program prepares students for careers in aircraft and spacecraft engineering, space exploration, air- and spacebased telecommunication, autonomous systems, robotics, commercial space transportation, military service, and other technology-intensive fields.

 View our Aeronautics and Astronautics Undergraduate Major opportunities (PDF).